Welcome to our first online webinar on Wednesday 25 May 2022 at 17:30–19:30 (EEST, Finland); 15:30–17:30 (BST, UK); 7:30–9:30 (PDT, Western USA)

-The webinar brings together experiences and observations from methodologies that aim to expand the role of the citizen in data-driven environmental decision making.
-The three presentations outline the potential and value of co-design and citizen science in public decision making aiming at sustainability, draw from experiences in integrating citizen science in food policy in the UK and discuss methodologies for strengthening citizens’ voice for health equity.
+The webinar brought together experiences and observations from methodologies that aim to expand the role of the citizen in data-driven environmental decision making.
+The three presentations outlined the potential and value of co-design and citizen science in public decision making aiming at sustainability, drawing from experiences in integrating citizen science in food policy in the UK and discussing methodologies for strengthening citizens’ voice for health equity.

 Re-imagining the science-policy interface: policy relevance and policy impact of citizen science

 Dr. Uta Wehn, IHE Delft Institute for Water Education

 Commentator: Development Manager Dr. Sanna-Riikka Saarela, Finnish Environment Institute

 Commentator: Senior Specialist, Anna Salminen, The Finnish Ministry of Agriculture and Forestry

 Mobilizing Community-engaged Citizen Science to Promote Healthy and Sustainable Environments: The Our Voice Citizen Science Research Initiative